Stuart Roosa

 Stuart Allen Roosa (August 16, 1933 – December 12, 1994) was an American aeronautical engineer, smokejumper, United States Air Force pilot, test pilot, and NASA astronaut, who was the Command Module Pilot for the Apollo 14 mission.
 The mission lasted from January 31 to February 9, 1971, and was the third mission to land astronauts (Alan Shepard and Edgar Mitchell) on the Moon.
 While Shepard and Mitchell spent two days on the lunar surface, Roosa conducted experiments from orbit in the Command Module Kitty Hawk.
-He was one of 24 men to travel to the Moon, which he orbited 34 times.
+He was one of the 24 Apollo astronauts who reached the Moon, which he orbited 34 times.

 Biography

 Early life and education

-Roosa was born on August 16, 1933, in Durango, Colorado, to parents Dewey Roosa (1903–1988) and Lorine Roosa (1908–1993) and grew up in Claremore, Oklahoma.
-He attended Justus Grade School and Claremore High School in Claremore, Oklahoma, from which he graduated in 1951.
+Roosa was born on August 16, 1933, in Durango, Colorado, to parents Dewey Roosa (1896–1990) and Lorine Roosa (1904–1992) and grew up in Claremore, Oklahoma.
+He attended Justus Tiawah Grade School and Claremore High School in Claremore, Oklahoma, from which he graduated in 1951.
 Thereafter, he studied at Oklahoma State University and the University of Arizona, before graduating with a Bachelor of Science degree in aeronautical engineering with honors from the University of Colorado Boulder in 1960.